mihirrh/2019-20-mihirrh/readme.md

 Private DMU repo - https://github.com/ctec3905students/2019-20-mihirrh
 Private DMU STUDENT Live HOST - https://ctec3905students.github.io/2019-20-mihirrh/

-The aim of this project is to design and develop a website based on the chosen topic using the front-end web design languages such as HTML5, CSS3 and JS.
+This project aims to design and develop a website based on the chosen topic using the front-end web design languages such as HTML5, CSS3 and JS.

 ## CTEC3905_1920_502 Front-End Web Development